stevenking86/laft-living/README.md

 - Check the Rails logs: `tail -f log/development.log`
 - Check the Next.js logs in the terminal where you ran `npm run dev`
 - Verify both servers are running on the correct ports

+## Features

+### ID Verification

+The application includes AI-powered ID verification:

+1. **User Flow:**
+   - After submitting a rental application, users are redirected to upload their ID
+   - Users upload a photo of their government-issued ID (driver's license, passport, etc.)
+   - The AI service analyzes the ID to:
+     - Extract the name from the ID
+     - Verify if it appears to be a valid ID
+     - Compare the name on the ID with the name on the application
+   - Users receive immediate feedback on verification status

+2. **Technical Details:**
+   - Uses OpenAI's GPT-4 Vision API for image analysis
+   - Images are stored using Rails Active Storage
+   - Verification results are stored in the database
+   - Frontend polls for verification status updates

+3. **Verification Status:**
+   - `pending` - Verification in progress
+   - `verified` - ID is valid and name matches
+   - `failed` - ID could not be verified or name doesn't match

 ## Next Steps